The best outdoor dining spots in greater Manchester

 The Foundry in Manchester

 Beautiful renovation of former Jillian’s spot includes a huge deck with views of the Merrimack River.
 What to expect: Fine dining in less-formal atmosphere with local sourcing and bar menu that satisfies.
-Dinner only.
+Dinner and Sunday brunch only.
 Weekends can be very busy.
-No reservations, but you can call ahead.
+Reservations available online.

 50 Commercial St., Manchester